-The 43-year-old Filipino produced a wonderful story as he guaranteed himself a return to The Open by ending a 10-year wait for his first Japan Tour title in May at the Mizuno Open.
+The 43-year-old Filipino produced a wonderful story as he booked a return to The Open by ending a 10-year wait for his first Japan Tour title in May at the Mizuno Open.

 Pagunsan, whose last appearance in the Championship came at Royal Liverpool in 2014, dispensed with the services of a caddie and carried a bag containing only 11 clubs.
 Because of COVID-19 restrictions, he could have used a buggy, but instead took out his 3-, 4-, 6- and 8-irons and employed a 19-degree utility club.